SonarSource/SonarJS/docs/DEV.md

    * If writing a regex rule, use [createRegExpRule](https://github.com/SonarSource/SonarJS/blob/master/src/linting/eslint/rules/helpers/regex/rule-template.ts#L52)
    * If possible implement quick fixes for the rule (then add its rule key in `src/linting/eslint/linter/quickfixes/rules.ts`).

+### Enabling a rule

+Instead of writing a rule from scratch, we might sometimes prefer to enable a rule from an ESLint plugin.
+In that case, the aforementioned procedure for implementing a new rule is limited to the following steps only:

+1. Generate and update the rule metadata
+2. Create a Java check class for the rule
+3. Update the check list to include the new rule

+In case the rule provides a quick fix that we want to benefit from, we need to:

+- Enable the quick fix in `quickfixes/rules.ts` by adding the rule name.
+- Add a message for the quick fix in `quickfixes/messages.ts` if it's an ESLint fix, not a suggestion.

+A unit test in `wrapper.test.ts` asserts that a third-party quick fix is properly enabled.
+The test checks that there is a test file in `fixtures/wrapper/quickfixes`, named with the rule name, which triggers an issue with the expected fix.

 ## Testing a rule

 We support 2 kinds of rule unit-tests: ESLint's [RuleTester](https://eslint.org/docs/developer-guide/nodejs-api#ruletester) or our comment-based tests.
 Prefer comment-based tests as they are more readable!